Menu

 Reception Parent Workshop

-We would like to invite Reception parents/carers to take part in Road Safety walk led by the Walsall Road Safety team.
-This involves a safety walk around the local area and safety workshops led by staff in school This Parent Workshop is taking place on Monday 27th January 2025 1:00-3:00pm.
+We would like to invite Reception parents/carers to take part in a dinosaur parent workshop.
+Pupils and families will work together to create dinosaur habitats using a range of materials.
+This Parent Workshop is taking place on Monday 19th May 2025 2:00-3:00pm.
 Please sign up via School Comms.

 Rights Respecting School